ucdavis-bioinformatics-training/2021-September-RNA-Seq-Analysis/base/welcome.md

 Because video is involved, we ask everyone to be respectful and we reserve the right to remove someone if they are being disrespectful or disruptive.

-See the ["Using Zoom"](zoom) topic in the menu for more information.
+See the ["Zoom"](zoom) topic in the menu for more information.

 ####  Slack

 Text based communication will be conducted via a Slack channel.
 Staff will be monitoring the Slack channel to answer questions (and schedule a Zoom break out room if needed).
 If you know the answer to someone else's question, feel free to answer it.

-See the ["Using Slack"](slack) topic in the menu for more information.
+See the ["Slack"](slack) topic in the menu for more information.

 #### Patience

-We ask for a little more patience as this process is also new to us, but we are comitted to providing you the best educational experience we can (under the current conditions).
+We ask for a little more patience as this process is also new to us, but we are committed to providing you the best educational experience we can (under the current conditions).